-Cover letters need an effective format and include top-quality content.
-Whether you’re writing a cover letter for a senior management position, entry-level position, or somewhere in between, you need to choose a format that’s easy to read and fits your personality.
+Cover letters need a practical format and top-quality content.
+Whether you’re writing one for a senior management position, an entry-level position, or somewhere in between, you need to choose a format that’s easy to read and fits your personality.

-The cover letter that you write should be specific to the position you are applying for.
-It should contain some details about you and should be current and fresh.
-It’s doubtful that any of these criteria will be met by a secondhand format you downloaded from the internet.
+Create a laser-focused cover letter for the position you are applying for.
+It should contain some details about you and be current and fresh.
+It’s doubtful any of these criteria will be met in a secondhand format you downloaded online.

 There are several different formats you can use.